KeepFloyding/knowledge-repository/data_set_generation/README.md

 * [Canonical Variate Dissimilarity Analysis for Process Incipient Fault Detection](https://ieeexplore.ieee.org/document/8304817)

 Generation of a simplified CSTR (Continuous Stirred Tank Reactor) model that creates a simulation based data set of normal operation and fault-induced anomalous operation.
 Model is subsequently used to test different multivariate statistical process monitoring methods.
 Model and paper results have been recreated here.
+Model has been recreated in an open source framework in `cstr_model`.

 * [A pulp mill benchmark problem for control: problem description](https://www.sciencedirect.com/science/article/pii/S0959152403000118?via%3Dihub)